nonplain/nonplain.js/README.md

 - converting files to some other, less plain format
 - whatever else you want to do ... the goal is composability

-In practice, this means we need to:
+In order to get there, we need to:

 - [define what frontmatter is](#what-frontmatter-is)
 - [parse nonplain files](#parsing-nonplain-files)